 The team aims to identify any material climate-related risks through qualitative assessments which cover several ESG topics.
 The analysis includes ESG fact finds which incorporate the gathering of climate-related risks deemed to be affecting the company and how management are addressing relevant risks.
 Where the Fund's investee companies are covered by external third-party data vendors Sustainalytics and Bloomberg, the team will also utilise available data to verify their proprietary research.
-However, given the smaller companies bias, much of the portfolio is not covered by third party ESG data providers.
+However, given the focus on smaller companies, much of the portfolio may not covered by third party ESG data providers.